kkanshul/End-to-End-Localization-and-Ranking-for-Relative-Attributes/README.md

 3. Learned modle will be stored in `output_dir_path`.
 Code also genrates visualization webpage which shows where STN is localizing over different epochs of the training.

 ## Demo Code
 `attribute_demo.lua` shows the localization and ranking results on pair of images stored at `demo_data/input_images/`.
-Localization results are stored at `demo_data/output_images` and ranking score is printed. `attribute_num` can be used to specify attribute for which demo code will be run.
+Localization results are stored at `demo_data/output_images` and ranking scores are printed. `attribute_num` can be used to specify attribute for the demo code.

 For example if you want demo for attribute mouth open then run
 ```